ecpeter23/asa/README.md

 - The fail expression

 The syntax of the if expression is the keyword "if" followed by an expression that must evaluate to a boolean value; a list of statements enclosed in curly braces follows; then the keyword "else"; then a second list of statements enclosed in curly braces.
 An optional "else if" section may follow the "if" section.
 Here are some examples of valid and invalid if-expressions.

+You'll have to implement conditional operators for this part, but not logic operators.

 Vaid if-expressions: